zaiisao/Documentation/en/Voice/ios_audio.md

 > Use a physical device to run the sample.
 Emulators may lack the functionality or performance needed to run the sample.

-## Create an Agora Account and Get an App ID
+## Create an Agora Project and Get an App ID

 1. Sign up for a developer account at [Agora Dashboard](https://dashboard.agora.io/) and follow the on-screen instructions to create a project.
 2. Click the **Project Management** icon ![](https://web-cdn.agora.io/docs-files/1551254998344) in the left navigation panel.